The History of St John's

 This information has been taken from the book "A Brief History and Guide" by kind permission of the Editor Mr Peter G Scott.

 Visitors, particularly school groups, are welcome to the Ruin, described by Pevsner as one of the finest in Middlesex, alongside the present church.
-The ruin is open for viewing for free between April and September from 2.00 to 4.00pm and dates for 2020 will be posted in the new year.
+The ruin is open for viewing for free between April and September but due to Covid the Ruins have not been opened this year.